 The programme is designed to enable your team to become champions of change in healthcare.
 Our expert faculty will share their cutting edge knowledge and skills in all aspects of quality improvement, implementation science, patient safety and enhanced leadership capacity.

-Applications are now open for 2020 - The deadline to submit an application online is 20 July 2020.
+Applications are now open for 2020 - The deadline to submit an application has been extended to 4 August 2020.